liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/11-architecture-of-liferay-screens-for-ios.markdown

 the base class for all Liferay Portal interactions and use cases that a Screenlet supports.
 Operations retrieve data asynchronously from local or remote data sources.
-The Screenlet classes instantiate operation classes, invoke their operations, and receive operation responses, which change the state of the Screenlet's View classes.
+The Screenlet classes instantiate operation classes, invoke their operations, and receive operation responses that change the state of the Screenlet's View classes.

 [**BaseScreenlet**](https://github.com/liferay/liferay-screens/blob/1.0.0/ios/Framework/Core/Base/BaseScreenlet.swift):